The girls love making new ornaments for our Christmas tree.

 The girls started applying the tissue paper.
 Don’t worry about covering up the black construction paper, we’ll take care of that part later.

-AJ, in particular, loved the stickiness of the Contact Paper.
+My toddler, in particular, loved the stickiness of the Contact Paper.
 Not only was this a fun craft for her, but a great sensory experience as well.

 She wouldn’t stop until the entire piece of Contact Paper was covered.